-34° North Restaurant’s History in Beaufort, NC
+34° North Restaurant’s History

 Prior to Europeans arriving in what is now known as Beaufort, the seaport town was an Indian fishing village.
 According to legend, Beaufort was called “Fish Town” or “Fishtowne” during the 1600s because American Indians used the waters for their fishing grounds.